The application period for the 2024-2025 Museum on Main Street tour are now closed!

 - Do the quantity and quality of potential partners, both local and regional, suggest the potential for broad geographic impact if this applicant is chosen as a host site?

-Ideally, the six final selections will represent a variety of organization types and abilities—some highly accomplished, others just starting to demonstrate their potential.
+Ideally, the seven final selections will represent a variety of organization types and abilities—some highly accomplished, others just starting to demonstrate their potential.
 We’re confident that the collaborative nature of the MoMS experience, the depth of the training provided, and the exposure to other exhibit hosts will provide enough support to any host community that exhibits a base level of enthusiasm and capacity.

 Final selections will be announced mid-June.
 All applicants will be personally notified regardless of the result.